-- Step 1: At the rectifier shelf, open the fuse panel door.
-Verify that the battery breakers are OFF. - Step 2: Remove the battery compartment door.
-See Operating Cabinet Doors for instructions. - Step 3: In the battery compartment, disconnect the #10 AWG battery power cables from the power supply leads and set the cables aside.
+- Step 1: At the DC distribution panel, verify that the battery breakers are OFF. - Step 2: Remove the front and rear battery compartment doors.
+See Operating Cabinet Doors) for instructions. - Step 3: In the battery compartment, disconnect the three pairs of #10 AWG battery power cables (with Anderson connectors) from the power supply leads.
+Set the cables aside. - Step 4: Place up to three battery strings into the battery compartment, arranged as shown.